VC Glossary

 08- Early-StageEarly Stage Venture

-Early-stage is the umbrella term for venture financings from pre-seed through Series A (or sometimes Series B), where the primary risk is product-market fit rather than scale.
-PitchBook and NVCA track early-stage as Series A and B separately from pre-seed/seed, while Cambridge Associates groups all rounds under Series C as early-stage for fund-level benchmarking.
+Early-stage is the umbrella term for venture financings from pre-seed through Series A (and sometimes Series B), where the primary risk is product-market fit rather than scale.
+Conventions differ: industry data providers segment seed and early-stage VC as distinct buckets, while fund-benchmarking conventions often group all rounds before late-stage growth into a single early-stage category.

 - Growth StageGrowth-Stage VC

-Growth stage is the late-venture window, typically Series C and beyond, where companies have proven unit economics and the investment thesis is scale, not survival.
-PitchBook-NVCA classifies these as late-stage VC and venture growth, with Cooley data showing median Series C pre-money valuations of $367M in Q4 2025.
+Growth stage is the late-venture window, typically Series C and beyond, where companies have proven unit economics and the investment thesis is scale rather than survival.
+Industry trackers classify these rounds as late-stage venture and venture growth, distinct from the earlier seed and Series A/B risk-return profile.

 - Pre-SeedPre-Seed Funding